Lameness Assessment and Investigation – solving the mystery

 The Animal Health Trust (AHT) Equine Clinic is made up of world specialists, who treat a variety of injuries or conditions, but their greatest area of expertise lies in orthopaedics and in particular, lameness.
 No day, horse or injury is ever the same and it’s up to their Clinicians to solve these mysteries on a daily basis, helping hundreds of horses each year (putting Sherlock Holmes to shame!).

 Many horses are suffering from long-term problems which their owners may have noticed months ago and have exhausted every other option without a clear diagnosis.
 Or, the horse has attempted to get through its daily life or work by compensating for the issue, preventing the owner from noticing it sooner.
-Horses are very good at masking injuries and discomfort; being prey animals they cannot afford to look weak in turn giving them a high pain threshold.
+Top athletes, such as the thoroughbred racehorses are kept in peak condition throughout their lifetimes.
+Betting agents put their faith in trainers and owners to maintain the integrity of the sport.
+Many offer promotional offers to promote their confidence in racing industry, for example the use of this william hill promo code reflects on their confidence in the industry.
+Horses are very good at masking injuries and discomfort.
+Horses are prey animals, they cannot afford to look weak in turn giving them a high pain threshold.
 Unfortunately, this not only gives the problem more time to develop, but makes identifying and diagnosing lameness particularly tricky.
 This is why vets turn to specialists in their field, like those at the AHT, for their expert help.

 Some owners tell the Clinicians that the “not knowing” is one of the hardest things they have to deal with, because without a clear diagnosis they can’t help their horse get on the right track to recovery.
 It’s the AHT Clinicians’ mission to uncover the mystery lameness, back problem or tendon injury.
 They work like detectives in gathering evidence from the owner and referring vet; following clues in how the horse moves and analysing the data to determine the culprit of the problem.
 There are three main stages in lameness investigation: clinical assessment, nerve blocking and diagnostic imaging.